 St. John’s wort – overstimulation, anxiety, and restlessness could occur, along with insomnia.

-L Tyrosine studies and research
+L Tyrosine studies and research review

 Lack of behavioural effects after acute tyrosine depletion in healthy volunteers.